Is low code the future or overhyped?

 …while Process Director is incredibly intuitive, we know that many companies do not always have the time or available resources to achieve what they want.

-At ePC, we’re a committed implementer of technology solutions and have a team of skilled developers and process experts available who can build a fully operational bespoke solution for you including forms, workflows, and interfaces.
+At ePC, we’re a committed implementer of technology solutions and have a team of skilled developers and process experts available who can build a fully operational bespoke solution for you - including forms, workflows, and interfaces – in a few weeks.